owainlewis/awesome-artificial-intelligence/README.md

 * [Regular Expression Puzzles and AI Coding Assistants](https://www.manning.com/books/regular-expression-puzzles-and-ai-coding-assistants) - A book about using ChatGPT and GitHub Copilot for coding.
 * [The Complete Obsolete Guide to Generative AI](https://www.manning.com/books/the-complete-obsolete-guide-to-generative-ai) -This book gives you the tools you need to work better, faster, and smarter with AI.
 * [AI-Assisted Data Science](https://www.manning.com/books/ai-assisted-data-science) -A book that teaches how to use a new generation of AI assistants and Large Language Models (LLMs) to simplify and accelerate common data science tasks.
+* [AI Reality and Illusion](https://www.manning.com/books/ai-reality-and-illusion) -A comprehensive guide to every leading technique of AI and machine learning, showing you how they work, and how you can incorporate them into your business.

 ## Programming